masardon/qwenpad-ide/readme.md

 ## Overview

-QwenPad IDE is a comprehensive mobile development environment that combines code editing, terminal access, Git/SSH management, remote file editing, Kubernetes tools, Infrastructure as Code (IaC) integration, and AI-powered coding assistance.
-Built on the foundation of Acode, this enhanced version provides developers and cloud engineers with powerful tools to code, deploy, and manage applications from their Android tablets.
-Additionally, QwenPad IDE provides automated project scaffolding and dependency management for multiple programming languages and frameworks.
+QwenPad IDE is an enhanced version of ACode that transforms it into a comprehensive mobile development environment.
+Built on the foundation of Acode, this enhanced version provides developers with powerful tools for coding, infrastructure management, cloud development, and AI-powered assistance - all accessible from an Android tablet.

 ## Key Features